DjordjeMandic/LeagueFPSBoost/README.md

 ## Donate [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/DjordjeMandic)

-A donation would be appreciated.
+A donation would be appreciated to support the project.

 ## License